 Planning a holiday is hard work.
 That’s why most people go to a travel agent to do it for them 🙂 Well, you could plan your entire holiday yourself, for instance.
 The benefits are great: If you do your research well enough, you will get exactly what you want and you save money.

-If you have consulted Travel Agent to book your holiday, make sure check all the details mention below before you book.
+If you have consulted Travel Planner or Agent to book your holiday, make sure check all the details mention below before you book.

 1) Set a Budget and Date of Travelling.